Yyuxin0822/LLM_EcoCircuit/README.md

 EcoCircuit is an LLM-based web application for generative flow diagrams.
 As an educative tool for environmental engineering, it generates flow / circular economy diagram and allows freedom for users to doodle and modify.

-This realease realizes all below function of Sherbot.
+This realease realizes all the below functions of Sherbot.
 The interactivity of the web will be improved in the next release
 ### Init
 1. Activate virtual environment and python dependencies
 2. cd "static", install node modules in package-lock, this project uses leader-line and plain-draggable package by anseki